Jakanapes/ComicVine/README.md

 works on a subset of the api actions

 characters

 chats

 concepts

 issues

 locations

 movies

 objects

 origins

 persons

 powers

 promos

 publishers

 story_arcs

 teams

 videos

 video_types

 volumes

-Calls to plurals return arrays of hashes:
+Calls to plurals return arrays of CVObjects:

 ComicVine::API.characters

-Calls to singulars require an id and return a hash
+Calls to singulars require an id and return a CVObject:

 ComicVine::API.volume 766

-Search takes a resource type and a query string and returns an array of hashes
+Search takes a resource type and a query string and returns an array of CVObjects

 ComicVine::API.search 'volume', 'batman'

 ## ToDos
+Limits and Offsets

+Filtering

 Error checking

 Documentation

 Tests

 ## Contributing